seonWKim/hdtm-document/docs/tutorial-roles/general-evaluator.md

 When introduced by the Toastmaster, please state the following:

-> Thank you, Mr or Madam toastmaster.
+> Thank you, Mr and Madam toastmaster.
 Good evening fellow toastmasters and guests.
 The purpose of the general evaluator
 > is to evaluate everything that takes place throughout the meeting.
 >
 > During the meeting, I will take notes on everything that happens and doesn't happen.
 I will evaluate each participant